 Punctuality is an important life skill.
 It is also polite.

 Children must be in class by 00 am each day.
 Registers will be taken as soon as possible after that time.
 Children will be marked late if they arrive at school after the registers have been taken.
-The school doors and gates will be shut by 9.00 am.
+The school doors will be open at 8:50 am.
+School doors and gates will be shut by 9.00 am.
 Children who arrive after that time must come into the building via the main office, where they will be entered as Late into the Pupil Record Book and will receive a Late mark ‘L’ on the register.

 Lateness will be monitored and the Inclusion Welfare Officer will follow this up.